BMC-DS-100/BMC-DS-100.github.io/policies.md

 ### Labs
 There are weekly labs.
-We encourage you to submit the lab after attending your lab section but the lab will be due the following Monday night.
+We encourage you to submit the lab after attending your lab section but the lab will be due the following Friday night.
 Late days **can not** be used for labs.

 <!--Late days can now be used for the labs.-->